 Credit for the first modern detective story goes to Edgar Allan Poe whose Murders on the Rue Morgue was published in 1841.
 A pair of bloodthirsty murders seem to be unsolvable until the detective cracks it: the culprit is an escaped orang-utang, not human after all.

 The story was immediately greeted as having invented an important new genre: the detective story had arrived.
-Despite Poe telling us that teeth marks at the scene of the crime couldn’t possibly fit any human, and that hairs couldn’t possibly be human either, readers complained that the ending was too much of a surprise.
+Despite Poe telling us that teeth marks at the scene of the crime couldn’t possibly fit any human, and that the hairs found there couldn’t possibly be human either, readers complained that the ending was too much of a surprise.
 However, many of the now familiar tropes of the detective novel were firmly in place: a genius detective runs rings around the police and has his story narrated by his nice, dependable side-kick.
 Remind you of anyone?

 Arthur Conan Doyle was a young medic at the time, which gave him useful insight into human anatomy and murder clues.
 He wrote sixty stories about Holmes and Watson, the first published in The Strand magazine illustrated by Sidney Paget.
 I love Watson’s body language in Paget’s drawing below.